billionvectors/atinyvectors/README.md

 ## Building the Project

-The easiest way to build AtinyVectors is to use Docker.
+The easiest way to build atinyvectors is to use Docker.

 ### Build the Docker Image